grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In the URL box, enter **http\://prometheus:9090**.
 1. Scroll to the bottom of the page and click **Save & test**.

-   Prometheus is now available as a data source in Grafana.
+You should see the message "Successfully queried the Prometheus API."
+This means Prometheus is now available as a data source in Grafana.

 ## Explore your metrics